maevadevs/maevadevs.github.io/_posts/2019-9-17-setup-css-module-with-react-webpack-scss.md

 }
 {% endhighlight %}

 Now, `styles.scss` can be imported directly into `index.js` as any other ES6 modules and styles can be applied as if they were props off that object.
-It is also possible to apply destructuring here, but needs to be careful not to have variable collision. (e.g. `label` vs `styles.label`)
+It is also possible to apply destructuring here but be careful not to have variable collision. (e.g. `label` vs `styles.label`)

 {% highlight jsx %}
 /* --- index.js --- */